michael-hartmann/caps/docs/manual/manual.rst

 Fourier-Chebyshev quadrature scheme (FCQS), see `J. P. Boyd, "Exponentially convergent Fourier-Chebshev quadrature schemes on bounded and infinite intervals", J. Sci.
 Comput.
 2, 99 (1987) <https://doi.org/10.1007/BF01061480>`_.
-You can use FCQS using the flag ``--fcqs``.
+FCQS can be enabled by the flag ``--fcqs``.
 Since the adaptive algorithm for FCQS is not well tested, this option is considered experimental.
 Moreover, it is not recommended to use FCQS for any other materials than perfect reflectors.